1982 United States House of Representatives elections in Texas: District 15

 Incumbent Democrat Kika de la Garza ran for re-election.

 District 16

 Incumbent Democrat Richard Crawford White opted to retire rather than run for re-election.

 District 17

 Incumbent Democrat Charles Stenholm ran for re-election.

 District 18

 Incumbent Democrat Mickey Leland ran for re-election.

 District 19

 Incumbent Democrat Kent Hance ran for re-election.

 District 20

 Incumbent Democrat Henry B. González ran for re-election.

 District 21

 Incumbent Republican Tom Loeffler ran for re-election.

 District 22

 Incumbent Republican Ron Paul ran for re-election.

 District 23

 Incumbent Democrat Abraham Kazen ran for re-election.

 District 24

 Incumbent Democrat Martin Frost ran for re-election.
+Under the legislature's initial redistricting plan, this district was slated to become a minority-majority district.
+Democratic former Dallas city councilwoman Lucy Patterson, an African-American woman, had announced her intention to challenge Frost in the Democratic primary.
+After the district's boundaries were changed by federal courts to return the district to having a majority-white population, Patterson switched parties and ran in the general election as a Republican.

 District 25

 District 25 was created as a result of redistricting after the 1980 census.
 The district was located in southern Harris County.

 District 26

 District 26 was created as a result of redistricting after the 1980 census.
 Both political parties heavily lobbied former Arlington mayor Tom Vandergriff to run for the seat on their respective tickets.
 Vandergriff eventually chose to run as a Democrat.
 The district's lines had been drawn to favor Republicans; it would have given Ronald Reagan 67 percent of the vote had it existed in 1980.